The Port Hillbillies

 Every Tuesday evening they slope from the shadows of the Port Hills.

-Two Americans (Justin Rogers on mandolin, Kris Brown on guitar), one Aussie (Gary Elford on acoustic bass) meet up with a six toed Kiwi banjo player (Steve Stern) to share their love of Bluegrass, Old Timey and Americana music as well as Janes chocolate chip cookies and Milo.
+One American (Justin Rogers on mandolin) one Aussie (Gary Elford on acoustic guitar) meet up with a six toed Kiwi banjo player (Steve Stern) to share their love of Bluegrass, Old Timey and Americana music as well as Janes chocolate chip cookies and Milo.

 They play a range of toe tapping, recognisable standards to more obscure songs in the genres.